This is a sponsored post I wrote for USFRA (US Farmers and Ranchers Alliance). All opinions are my own.

 Before GE Technology

-Prior to GE technology (about 25 years ago), I remember driving at night on our rural gravel roads and seeing a “sea of moths” in our headlights during the months of July and August.
+Prior to genetically engineered crop technology (about 25 years ago), I remember driving at night on our rural gravel roads and seeing a “sea of moths” in our headlights during the months of July and August.
 I knew exactly what they were – European Corn Borer moths.
 I cringed when I saw them because I knew the damage they were causing our corn plants.
 The corn borer, in its larvae form, caused significant damage to our corn plants by burrowing into the center of the stalk, which then caused weakness in the corn stalk.
 The corn stalk weakness resulted in 8-10′ corn plants toppling to the ground and decreased our corn yields due to insect damage.
 Harvesting corn that has fallen to the ground is very difficult, if not impossible.

 Not only were insects a challenge, but weeds were hard to control as well.
 Back then, weed control in corn fields were controlled by using concoctions of different herbicides, trying to find the right combination to eliminate each different type of weed.
 It usually resulted in multiple spraying trips over the fields.
 Many times our “plan” didn’t work out– mostly because of weather conditions such as rain, wind, temperatures, or the weeds just grew too fast and too big.